 As I write this post, I want to reach out to fellow travel bloggers and travel Instagrammers – the ones who similarly choose not to compromise their voice and authenticity – and say that you CAN grow on Instagram organically, without gaming the system, plastering your gallery with perfect bikini shots and editing the hell out of your photos.

-Here’s what worked for me, and what I’ve learnt on the way to 60,000+ organic followers on Instagram:
+Here’s what worked for me, and all my tips on how to grow on Instagram organically:

 Building a community is more powerful than gaming the system

 You’ve probably heard people wax eloquent about the merits of organic engagement, yet been bombarded with DMs and emails promising thousands of followers.
 You’ve probably been followed and unfollowed yourself a bunch of times.
 I have to confess that like many others late to the Instagram party, I hit quite a low when I realised how easy it was to buy and lure followers.
 And how difficult it could be to grow if you weren’t one of the early adopters lucky enough to be featured by Instagram.